The Shrewsbury connection at Chasewater

 preserved merry-go-round hopper

-on the brake vans, with Cynthia at the
+the brake vans, with Cynthia at the other

 photos, whilst walking back to Brownhills West (I needed